I was born in Madrid (Spain) in 1989. I was trained in chemistry, science education, science communication and history and

-Madrid, 2013), a Posgraduate Certificate in Science Culture (University of Oviedo, 2013) and a Master Degree in History of Science and Science Communication
+(Complutense University of Madrid, 2013), a Postgraduate Certificate in Science Culture (University of Oviedo, 2013) and a Master Degree in History of Science and Science Communication

 (University of Alicante, Miguel Hernández University and University of Valencia, 2016).
-In 2017 I obtained my first PhD in Science Education at the Autónoma
+In 2017 I obtained my first PhD in Education (Didactics of Science/Science Education) at the Autónoma

-University of Madrid (Summa Cum Laude) with a dissertation on the treatment and the didactics uses of the history of chemistry at Spanish Secondary Education Curriculum and Chemistry
+University of Madrid (Summa Cum Laude) with a dissertation on the treatment and the pedagogical uses of the history of chemistry in Spanish Secondary Education Curriculum and Chemistry

 textbooks, supervised by prof. Dra.
 M. Araceli Calvo Pascual.
 Currently I am working on my second PhD in History and Social Studies of Science at the López Piñero Institute for the History of

 Medicine and Science of the University of València with a dissertation focused on the biography of the educator Modesto Bargalló (1894-1981) and the history of science education in the early

-I currently work as a Research Fellow at the López Piñero Institute for History of Medicine and Science of the University of
+I currently work as a Research Fellow at the López Piñero Interuniversity Institute (Spain).

-València (Spain).
 I do research in

 history of science education focusing on early 20th century teaching practices, material culture and the pedagogical uses of history of science.
 I also do research in science education working on

 the analysis of the history of chemistry in current chemistry textbooks.
 Moreover, I am External Researcher of the Science and Mathematics Education for Educational Change and Social Justice

 Research Group of the Autónoma University of Madrid.
-Since decembre 2017, I am board member of the Teaching and History Group of the Spanish Royal Society of Physics and the Royal Society
+Since Decembre 2017, I am board member of the Teaching and History Group of the Spanish Royal Society of Physics and the Spanish Royal Society

 of Chemistry.
 My research career has resulted in several publications and talks in